Performance of Conformal Prediction in Capturing Aleatoric Uncertainty: Results

 \subsection{Conformal predictors' performance}

-The models' and conformal predictors' performance on all the four datasets is shown in Tables~\ref{table:coverage_performance_cifar10h}-\ref{table:coverage_performance_imagenet-real}.
 We report the models' accuracy and the conformal predictors' coverage, SSC, and mean set size ($\bar{w}$).
 The APS and RAPS methods consistently outperform the LAC method in covering the true class at the cost of a larger mean set size.
+Accuracy and coverage of all the models and conformal predictors on the CIFAR-10H dataset are shown in Table~\ref{table:coverage_only_performance_cifar10h}.
+A summary of coverage, SSC, and $\bar{w}$ for all the models is reported in Tables~\ref{table:avg_performance_coverage}-\ref{table:avg_performance_w}.
+Detailed tabular report of the models' and conformal predictors' performance on all four datasets can be found in Tables~\ref{table:coverage_performance_cifar10h}-\ref{table:coverage_performance_imagenet-real} in Supplementary material.

-Notably, Vgg16 and Vgg19, which show high miscalibration on the MLRSNet dataset, also achieve lower accuracy (Table~\ref{table:coverage_performance_mlrsnet}).
+Notably, VGG-16 and VGG-19, which show high miscalibration on the MLRSNet dataset, also achieve lower accuracy (See Table~\ref{table:coverage_performance_mlrsnet} in Supplementary material).
 Although their coverage under the LAC method is comparable to that of other models, they are consistently outperformed when using the APS and RAPS methods.

 While this trend is less apparent on datasets with similar model accuracies, we observe that lower-accuracy models consistently yield larger mean prediction set sizes across all methods.
-This pattern is evident for VGG16, VGG19, and MobileNet-v2 on the MLRSNet dataset (\Cref{table:coverage_performance_mlrsnet}), and similarly for ResNet18, VGG16, VGG19, and MobileNet-v2 on the ImageNet-ReaL dataset (\Cref{table:coverage_performance_imagenet-real}).
+This pattern is evident for VGG-16, VGG-19, and MobileNet-v2 on the MLRSNet dataset (See \Cref{table:coverage_performance_mlrsnet} in Supplementary material), and similarly for ResNet18, VGG-16, VGG-19, and MobileNet-v2 on the ImageNet-ReaL dataset (See \Cref{table:coverage_performance_imagenet-real} in Supplementary material).

 LAC frequently generates smaller set sizes.
-This can be seen in Tables~\ref{table:coverage_performance_cifar10h}-\ref{table:coverage_performance_imagenet-real}.
-LAC can also lead to empty prediction sets, as is especially the case for the models trained on the CIFAR-10H, MLRSNet, and ImageNet-Real datasets (See the distribution of the prediction set sizes in Figure~\ref{figure:prediction_set_sizes_distribution} in the Appendix).
+This can be seen summarized in Table~\ref{table:avg_performance_w} (See details in Tables~\ref{table:coverage_performance_cifar10h}-\ref{table:coverage_performance_imagenet-real} in Supplementary material).
+LAC can also lead to empty prediction sets, as is especially the case for the models trained on the CIFAR-10H, MLRSNet, and ImageNet-Real datasets (See the distribution of the prediction set sizes in Figure~\ref{figure:prediction_set_sizes_distribution} in the Supplementary material).

 Conformal prediction sets constructed with the ResNet18 model for sample images from all datasets are shown in Figure~\ref{figure:sample_cp_outputs}.
-As shown in the figure, while all approaches successfully cover the true class, their performance at capturing the human annotation ambiguity varies and is usually limited.
+As shown in the figure, while all approaches successfully cover the true class, their performance at capturing the ambiguity in human annotations varies and is usually limited.